dzcmr/CISSP-Study-Guide/D3 - Security Architecture and Engineering.md

 # Security Architecture and Engineering
+# Edited

+## Exam Feedback

+Security domains are groupings of subjects and objects that have the same security requirements

+## old content

 [Back to Home Page](https://github.com/so87/CISSP-Cheat-Sheet-) <br />
 [To next domain! - D4 - Communication and Networking Security](https://github.com/so87/CISSP-Cheat-Sheet-/blob/master/D4%20-%20Communication%20and%20Network%20Security.md) <br />